zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 # Onboard a REST API without code changes required

-As a user of Zowe&trade; API Mediation Layer, onboard a REST API service with the Zowe&trade; API Mediation Layer without changing the code of the API service.
+As a user of Zowe&trade; API Mediation Layer, onboard an existing REST API service with the Zowe&trade; API Mediation Layer without changing the code of the API service.
+This is process is also described as static onboarding.

+**Notes:**
+* When developing a new service, it is not recommended to onboard a REST service using this method, as this method is non-native to the API Mediaiton Layer.
+For a complete list of methods to onboard a REST service natively to the API Mediation Layer, see the [Onboarding Overview](api-mediation-onboard-overview.md).
-**Note:** The following guide is to onboard a REST API service using enabler versions 1.2 and lower.
-To onboard a REST API service using enabler versions 1.3 and higher, see the [Onboarding Overview](api-mediation-onboard-overview.md) for a complete list of Zowe&trade; API Mediation Layer onboarding methods.
+* The following guide describes how to statically onboard a REST API service using enabler versions 1.2 and lower.
+To onboard a REST API service using enabler versions 1.3 and higher, see the [Onboarding Overview](api-mediation-onboard-overview.md).

 The following procedure outlines the steps to onboard an API service through the API Gateway in the API Mediation Layer without requiring code changes.